Thysid/AboutMe/README.md

 # AboutMe
-This is a Website Displaying my experince as a coder so far.
+This is a Website displaying my experience as a coder so far.